Long-term conditions at work: What is a Wellness Action Plan?

 For instance, our absence management team supports employees covered by our GIP who are currently working but struggling with reasonable adjustments to help them stay well and in work.
 It can also provide assistance during sickness absences with practical support and plans to support employees to return to work where possible.

-Understandably, disabled people are twice as likely to move out of work as non-disabled people.7 In March 2022, ONS figures report 2.3 million workers in the UK aged 16-64 were economically inactive because of long-term sickness (with a long-term health condition that’s lasted at least 12 months).8 That’s more than 5% of the total population aged 16-64.6
+Understandably, disabled people are twice as likely to move out of work as non-disabled people.7 In April 2023, ONS figures report almost 2.6 million workers in the UK aged 16-64 were economically inactive because of long-term sickness (with a long-term health condition that’s lasted at least 12 months).8

 Yet the National Institute for Health and Care Excellence (NICE) finds long-term sickness absence (4 weeks or more) harmful to physical, mental and financial wellbeing, as well as social inclusion.9 Long-term sickness can have terrible costs to individuals beyond loss of income.

 It’s never beneficial for someone with a disability to feel forced to work.
 This pressure whilst feeling too unwell to work can actually be harmful and make a long-term condition worse.
-We do not advocate this at all.
+We don’t advocate this at all.

 Instead, a Wellness Action Plan is about ensuring people with long-term conditions who do feel able to work and want to work are empowered to do so.
 It ensures they have what they need from their employer to remain well and in their jobs.
 It can also facilitate vital employer-employee dialogue about how employers can reduce triggers for flare ups of conditions, reducing the risk of people becoming too unwell to work.